aem-vite/docs/docs/guide/front-end/index.md

 # {{ $frontmatter.title }}

-In order to have Vite generate bundles correctly you will need to have your front end structutre setup in a particular way.
+In order to have Vite generate bundles correctly you will need to have your front end structure setup in a particular way.

 ## Remove webpack